Waiting for Tonight: Live performances

 Lopez performed "Waiting for Tonight" for the first time on the British music chart television program Top of the Pops, on the episode that aired November 12, 1999, on BBC One.
-Weeks later, she performed the song at the 11th Billboard Music Awards on December 8, 1999, where she opened the show.
+Weeks later, she performed the song at the 1999 Billboard Music Awards on December 8, 1999, where she opened the show.
 Billboard praised the performance as a "galvanizing" opening to the ceremony.
-She also sang the song along with "Feelin' So Good" during an appearance at Saturday Night Live on February 5, 2000.
+She also sang the song along with "Feelin' So Good" during an appearance on Saturday Night Live on February 5, 2000.
 The song was included on the setlist of her Let's Get Loud Concerts in Puerto Rico, a performance in which she got down on "all fours" while singing.
 The performance was televised on NBC on November 20, 2001.

 Lopez performed a remixed version of the song at the charity fundraiser event Fashion Rocks, along with the single "Do It Well".
 The performance was broadcast by CBS on September 7, 2007.
 Newsday writer Glenn Gamboa stated that it "seemed built for the runway with all the wind machines and strutting models".
 Lopez included "Waiting for Tonight" on her set list during her 2007 co-headlining concert tour with then-husband Marc Anthony.
 Frank Scheck of The Hollywood Reporter described her set as "Heavily choreographed, lavishly costumed and featuring the requisite pyrotechnics and video self-homage."
 In 2009, Lopez performed it at Dick Clark's New Year's Rockin' Eve in a revealing catsuit.
 The catsuit provoked a mixed reaction from the public; The host of the show Ryan Seacrest praised the outfit, saying that it "made my year", but others were not so admiring.
 Alicia Lundgren, a 24-year-old dancer from Philadelphia, told the New York Daily News: "There's too many wrinkles.
 It looks like elephant skin."
 Months later in February 2010, Lopez performed "Waiting for Tonight" as part of a medley of her songs—a set that included "Jenny from the Block", "Love Don't Cost a Thing", "Get Right" and "Let's Get Loud"—at the Sanremo Music Festival, wearing a "skintight, studded leather black catsuit".
 At the Summertime Ball festival hosted by Capital Radio at Wembley Stadium on June 12, 2011, Lopez performed "Waiting for Tonight" among other songs.